ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Outbound network-level protection for all ports and protocols.
 - Application-level protection for outbound HTTP/S.

+*Azure Application Gateway*: Accesses Azure Virtual Networks through high-performance VPN gateways.
-*Azure Application Gateway* also provides a firewall that's called the web application firewall (WAF).
-WAF provides centralized, inbound protection for your web applications against common exploits and vulnerabilities.
+- also provides a firewall that's called the web application firewall (WAF). **WAF** provides centralized, inbound protection for your web applications against common exploits and vulnerabilities.
 - used to **load balance** traffic to various web applications.
 - It does not identify the IP address of the VPN appliance